 The times are held for each client, and any time a client will miss a session, AJ requests as much notice as possible.
 Please note that there will be a full charge for a session if not re-scheduled or cancelled with at least 24 hours advanced notice.
 AJ will also alert all clients in advance when he is away for any scheduled sessions, normally with at least two weeks notice or as early as possible.
 Weekly active clients are allowed up to six cancellations in each rolling six month period, and every-other week clients are allowed up to three without charge.

 The majority of AJ’s clients are individuals involved with personal therapy.
-As a MFT (Marriage & Family Therapist) I believe that our relationships with others have the greatest impact on our psychological well being and cater my treatment with this in mind.
+As a MFT (Marriage & Family Therapist) I believe that our relationships with others and ourselves have the greatest impact on our psychological well being and cater my treatment with this in mind.

 Most clients see AJ at the same time each week, especially at the beginning of the therapy relationship.
 Each client, couple, or family is unique and we will discuss your treatment plan together at the beginning of our work together.